davelunt/NemaTree/workflow/README.md

 # Phylogenetic analysis of Root-Knot Nematode 18S rRNA sequences

-This workflow processes 18S rRNA sequences from Root-Knot Nematodes, including quality control, alignment, and reporting.
+This reproducible workflow processes 18S rRNA sequences from Root-Knot Nematodes, including quality control, alignment, and reporting.
 The workflow makes use of an alignment of sequences from the diversity of Meloidogyne species.

 ## Workflow Overview